neo4pm/supporting_materials/papers/Graph-based process mining/README.md

   3. The "select an experiment from the list" shall be performed to select an experiments and its parameters.
   4. The "setup the environment" shall be performed to set the analysis environment for the selected experiemnt.
   5. The "run the experiment" shall be performed to measure the performance.
-  6. The "remove the experiment from the list" shall be performed to remove the experiement from the list.
+  6. The "remove the experiment from the list" shall be performed to remove the experiment from the list.
   7. If the experiment list is empty, the process shall be repeated from step 3.
   8. All results shall be compared by performing the "compare the result" task.